t2civ/astropolis_public/data/tables/README.md

 Row prefix: OPERATION_
 Column prefix: FACILITY_
 Table is transposed internally, access: table[facility_type][operation_type]

 Internally, we convert utilization to rates (rate = capacity x utilization), then convert back to utilization(%) for GUI.

 utilization = ["capacity factor"](https://en.wikipedia.org/wiki/Capacity_factor)

 For renewables, utilization is environmentally determined.
 For solar, we calculate based on distance to sun and solar_occlusion (or really, solar_occlusion was back-calculated to give actual utilization).
 For other renewables, initial utilization set in table is maintained and never changes.

-For most other operations, utilization can be set manually or automated.
-Automation attempts to deal with projected internal usage, shortages and commitments, or (otherwise) maximize profitable operations and minimize unprofitable.
+For most other operations, utilization can be changed by player or game AI, assuming no input shortages.
+Game AI automation attempts to deal with projected internal usage, shortages and commitments, or (otherwise) maximize profitable operations and minimize unprofitable.

 https://en.wikipedia.org/wiki/List_of_renewable_energy_topics_by_country_and_territory